jakedent/Matrix-Encryption/README.md

 # Matrix-Encryption
 An encryption algorithm demonstrating how matrices are used in certain ciphers.

-Created in part of BSc.

-Script is for demonstration purposes only.
+Script is for demonstrating an implementation of an encrytpion cipher.

 Encryption and decryption run concurrently.

 Requires: NumPy, BinAscii, tKinter.